- It’s okay to identify as disabled: Zoe

 With the help of your friendly support worker, your holiday period can be so much more fun and enjoyable.

-The Mable Team would like to wish you a safe, happy holiday season and a bright New Year.
+Mable would like to wish you a safe, happy holiday season and a bright New Year.

-Now is an excellent time to search the profiles of independent support workers to find an extra person you might want to connect with and add to your team.
+Now is an excellent time to search the profiles of independent support workers or find an extra person you might want to connect with and add to your support team.